 Author: Ron Graham

-The facts we learned in our lesson on sanctification go against the idea of sanctification as a “second blessing” which is given to us some time —possibly even years— after we are first cleansed from sin by the blood of Christ.
+The Bible’s teaching on sanctification goes against the idea of sanctification as a “second blessing” given to us some time —possibly even years— after we are first cleansed from sin by the blood of Christ.

 The doctrine of the second blessing is that sanctification is not fully given to all who receive the blessing of salvation.
 You can be saved, but not yet be entirely sanctified.
 Full sanctification is a kind of second conversion that brings a person into a state of sinless perfection also called entire sanctification.